 - Add ice and shake until frosty cold.

-- Strain into pre-chilled cocktail glass.
+- Strain into pre-chilled coupe glass.

 - Stream an old Honeymooners episode.